 5. Hearing Loss

 Exposure to loud noise can cause temporary or permanent hearing loss.
-Workers in industries such as construction, mining, and manufacturing are at a higher risk of developing hearing loss.
+Workers in industries such as construction, mining, manufacturing, and aviation ground operations are at a higher risk of developing hearing loss.
+If you work on the tarmac, learn more about airport ramp worker injuries in our related guide.

 This damage can lead to ringing in the ears, difficulty hearing, and sensitivity to noise.
 Hearing loss is an injury that can significantly impact a person’s quality of life.